-- Does the evidence show different circumstances or different expectations or needs, or different experiences or outcomes (such as different levels of satisfaction, or different rates of participation)? - Are these different effects likely? - Are these effects significantly different? - Could the effect amount to a disadvantage for an island community when compared to other islands in Orkney (especially the Mainland)?
+- Does the evidence show different circumstances or different expectations or needs, or different experiences or outcomes (such as different levels of satisfaction, or different rates of participation)? - Are these different effects likely? - Are these effects significantly different? - Could the effect amount to a disadvantage for an island community compared to the Scottish mainland or between island groups?